 This information sheet provides best practice advice to teachers on licensing their teaching materials on iTunes U. It is intended to give guidance on the following:

-- Why Creative Commons licences are recommended
+- Why Creative Common licences are recommended

-- Which Creative Commons licence is recommended
+- Which Creative Common licence is recommended

 What is iTunes U?